 Walking from the city center east along the coastal promenade brings you to Hotel Napoleon, the comfortable beachfront (well, across the street from the beach) spot we called home during our stay.
 Decorated in characteristic Mediterranean blues and whites and with art such as that of Cocteau, this boutique hotel offered all the amenities, including a parking lot off the main strip, that we wanted during our stay.
 It was the perfect hub for our Côte d’Azur adventures.

 As for adventure, we decided to drive straight up a mountain (seriously, straight up a mountain that my husband would successfully climb on a bike a few days later) to Gorbio, a populated medieval village brimming with a sense of serene that will erase any trepidations you might have had getting there.

 In the town square, which was bustling with the sounds of school children playing and locals greeting neighbors, sits Le Beauséjour, a traditional family-run restaurant.
-We sat outside (although the vintage decor inside was just as charming as the patio) and enjoyed a delicious three-course lunch that began with eggplant fitters, cured meats, and fresh figs and was served by the owner himself (who indulged us with grappa and limoncello after our meal).
+We sat outside (although the vintage decor inside was just as charming as the patio) and enjoyed a delicious three-course lunch that began with fried zucchini blossoms, cured meats, and fresh figs and was served by the owner himself (who indulged us with grappa and limoncello after our meal).
 Both relaxing and filling, we were well-fueled for the rest of our day.

 Beyond the town square there is beauty both within the quiet maze-like stone streets and arched passageways dotted with flowers and art …